microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusiness.md

     - `[MinimumLeadTime <TimeSpan?>]`: The minimum amount of time before which bookings and cancellations must be made.
 It follows the ISO 8601 format.
     - `[SendConfirmationsToOwner <Boolean?>]`: True to notify the business via email when a booking is created or changed.
 Use the email address specified in the email property of the bookingBusiness entity for the business.
     - `[TimeSlotInterval <TimeSpan?>]`: Duration of each time slot, denoted in ISO 8601 format.
-  - `[Services <IMicrosoftGraphBookingService1[]>]`: All the services offered by this business.
+  - `[Services <IMicrosoftGraphBookingService[]>]`: All the services offered by this business.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
     - `[CustomQuestions <IMicrosoftGraphBookingQuestionAssignment[]>]`: Contains the set of custom questions associated with a particular service.
       - `[IsRequired <Boolean?>]`: The ID of the custom question.
       - `[QuestionId <String>]`: Indicates whether it is mandatory to answer the custom question.
     - `[DefaultDuration <TimeSpan?>]`: The default length of the service, represented in numbers of days, hours, minutes, and seconds.
 For example, P11D23H59M59.999999999999S.
-    - `[DefaultLocation <IMicrosoftGraphLocation1>]`: location
+    - `[DefaultLocation <IMicrosoftGraphLocation>]`: location
     - `[DefaultPrice <Double?>]`: The default monetary price for the service.
     - `[DefaultPriceType <BookingPriceType?>]`: Represents the type of pricing of a booking service.
-    - `[DefaultReminders <IMicrosoftGraphBookingReminder1[]>]`: The default set of reminders for an appointment of this service.
+    - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Description <String>]`: A text description for the service.
     - `[DisplayName <String>]`: A service name.
     - `[IsAnonymousJoinEnabled <Boolean?>]`: